Ex-Minneapolis officer faces sentencing on a state charge for his role in George Floyd's killing

 MINNEAPOLIS (AP) — The last former Minneapolis police officer to face sentencing in state court for his role in the killing of George Floyd will learn Monday whether he will spend additional time in prison.

-Tou Thao has testified he merely served as a “human traffic cone” when he held back concerned bystanders who gathered as former Officer Derek Chauvin, who is white, knelt on Floyd’s neck for 9 1/2 minutes while the Black man pleaded for his life on May 25, 2020.
+Tou Thao has testified he merely served as a “human traffic cone” when he held back concerned bystanders who gathered as former Officer Derek Chauvin, knelt on Floyd’s neck for 9 1/2 minutes while Floyd pleaded for his life on May 25, 2020.

 A bystander video captured Floyd’s fading cries of “I can’t breathe.”